 If you see the same barista, fellow commuter, or bus driver every day (even a couple times a week), you could start to smile.
 Then, if they seem friendly, start saying hi, and see where things go!

 If nothing else, you will have at least tried to connect with this person you see so often.

 And if you’re really bold, you could start striking up conversation with any stranger around – the person selling you groceries, or someone random on your morning walk.

-At an old folks’ home, your local community center, or even by throwing a “PowerPoint Party”!
+Teach something to your family, at your local community center, or by throwing a “PowerPoint Party“!
 You could also make a YouTube video, or ask a friend to do a “hobby exchange.”

 There’s a great feeling of community to be found in those with similar interests to yours.
 It can be a channel devoted to hobbies like sports commentary or cooking videos; or it can be something quirky and plain awesome like cat videos or ASMR.